Adimserious/cyber-security-blog/README.md

 Header:
 - The Logo is at the Top left corner.
-- Followed by the Navigation Menu: Home, Categories, About, Contact, Search (magnifying glass icon).
+- Followed by the Navigation Menu: Home, Signup/Login page
-- The Signup/Login page is at Top right corner.
+- The  About, Contact, Search (magnifying glass icon) is at the lower Top right corner.
-- The Create-post and Log-out is seen when a user has logged in, this allowers access to only login users.
+- The Create-post, Create Category, and Log-out is seen when a user has logged in, this allowers access to only login users.

 Hero Section:
 - The Featured Articles Slider Highlights the latest or most important posts.